 What makes tutoring worthwhile?
 I have been tutoring two young ladies this summer.
 One thoroughly enjoys learning - just for the fun of it.
 The other is obedient and faithfully completes her work.
 Naturally, not all students find schoolwork exciting.
 Fortunately, obedience and respect go far to make efforts at learning more productive.
 What pleases me about these girls and their mom is that the study sheets I give them are completed, edited and then kept in an organized binder for later review.
 The mom reads each note I send home and responds to it.
 I know that Mrs. H. and I are working as a team for the betterment of these girls.
 I do not have enough words to express my appreciation for young people who come to their tutoring sessions prepared and ready to listen and learn.
 These young ladies are bound for success!

 I'll admit it.
 My favorite subject to teach is French.
 Nevertheless, the subject under scrutiny does not matter to me nearly as much as the attitude of the learner.
 I can teach any subject (for which I am qualified) with an absolute joie de vivre if only the student is listening to my words, actively striving for improvement, and respectful.
 This summer I worked with three teens from Croatia.
 The fact that the host family had already procured my services for ESL lessons was an unwelcome surprise for the teens.
 Not only were the young people surprised to learn that lessons were in store for them, but these lessons were scheduled for three hours five days a week.
 Needless to say, that degree of diligence overwhelmed both the teens and me.
 We did, however, manage to conduct two hour lessons four times a week.
 We even had a couple of activities outside of the "classroom."
-The students grew to appreciate the value of language-learning.
-They found that learning does not... read more
+The students grew to appreciate the value of language-learning... read more

 What a joy to work with a self-starter!
 Don't get me wrong.
 I've thoroughly enjoyed working with children and teens for the last thirty years.
 But... when I'm tired and have put in a long day with young people who exclaim aloud, "But, this is boring," or who, halfway through the intense lecture yell out, "Can I get a drink of water," it is an honor and a privilege to sit next to an adult who wants to learn enough to pay for the opportunity.
 Perhaps I drive to the lesson fatigued and ready to just sit down and slowly sip coffee.
 I leave refreshed and excited that my adult student is stretching herself to meet high expectations.
 I love tutoring!